Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 Sunabe Seawall: Best DIY Reef Near Chatan

 Sunabe Seawall is one of the easiest DIY snorkeling choices for travelers staying around Chatan, American Village, or central Okinawa.
-Instead of entering from a sandy beach, you usually enter from concrete steps along the seawall.
+Instead of entering from a sandy beach, you enter from concrete steps along the seawall.

 The main appeal is convenience.
 You can pair a morning snorkel with lunch or coffee in Chatan, and you do not need to commit a full day to a boat tour.
 Under calm conditions, the reef can be colorful and rewarding for confident beginners and casual snorkelers.